mattdesl/workshop-generative-art/README.md

 Before starting the workshop, make sure you have installed and set up:

-- A browser, Chrome recommenedd
+- A browser, Chrome recommended
 - A code editor, VSCode recommended
 - A terminal application (like Terminal, cmder or cmd.exe)
 - Node.js 8+ and npm 5+